 Once you have been diagnosed with one of these conditions, developing a treatment plan is the first step toward finding relief from its symptoms.
-There are a number of conservative, nonsurgical methods that a physician may recommend first to help you overcome your pain.
+There are a number of conservative nonsurgical methods that a Philadelphia back physician may recommend first to help you overcome your pain.
 The use of low-impact exercise, stretches, nonsteroidal anti-inflammatory drugs and other similar methods can be quite effective.

 However, in the event that your back physician recommends spine surgery, contact Laser Spine Institute in Philadelphia and learn about our minimally invasive outpatient procedures as an alternative to traditional open neck or back surgery.
 A member of our caring and dedicated team can help you receive a free review of your MRI or CT scan* to determine if you are a potential candidate for one of our procedures.